Further analysis of Peeling Sequences: Concluding Remarks

 \section{Concluding Remarks}

-Despite serious effort, the author was unable to improve the trivial lower bound on the minimal number of peeling sequences, so it still remains as an open question.
-The intuition behind the conjecture comes from the Fractional Erdős-Szekeres Theorem \cite{barany}, which implies that for any $n$ there are $\alpha n$ many points, such that their convex hull forms a $4$-gon for many steps.
+Despite considerable effort, the author was unable to improve the trivial lower bound on the minimal number of peeling sequences, this therefore remains an open problem.
+The intuition behind the upcoming conjecture comes from the Fractional Erdős-Szekeres Theorem \cite{barany}, which implies that for any $n$ there are $\alpha n$ many points, such that their convex hull forms a $4$-gon for many steps.

 \begin{conjecture} The minimal number of peeling sequences of $n$ points in $\R^d$ is at least $c(d+1+\epsilon)^n$ for some positive constants $c$ and $\epsilon$.
 So $g_d(n)=\Omega((d+1+\epsilon)^n)$. \end{conjecture}